Laura Blum, MPH

 Laura Blum is an epidemiologist with experience in disease surveillance, statistical programming, and healthcare data analytics.
 She spent most of her career establishing data governance, improving data literacy, and increasing capacity for data-driven decision-making in local, state, and federal public health departments.
 Prior to joining Lantana, she worked as an epidemiologist with the California Department of Public Health Healthcare-Associated Infections Program.
 She previously held positions with the Centers for Disease Control and Prevention, Council of State and Territorial Epidemiologists, and City of Berkeley Public Health Division.

 At Lantana, Laura applies her epidemiologic and analytic expertise to projects related to patient safety, public health reporting, and quality reporting.
-She helps develop standards-based solutions and methodologies from requirements, industry standards, and existing literature.

 Laura holds a B.S. in Mathematics and Economics from the University of California, San Diego and an M.P.H. in Epidemiology and Biostatistics from the University of California, Berkeley.